SoCXin/doc/docs/arm/stm32/remote/cmd_run.rst

 -----------

 Process environments which are defined in :ref:`mips` file remotely.
-By default, :ref:`pioremote` builds project on a host machine and deploy final firmware (program) to a remote device (embedded board).
+By default, :ref:`mcs51` builds project on a host machine and deploy final firmware (program) to a remote device (embedded board).

 If you need to process project on a remote machine, please use :option:`pio remote run --force-remote` option.
-In this case, :ref:`pioremote` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.
+In this case, :ref:`mcs51` will automatically synchronize your project with remote machine, install required toolchains, frameworks, SDKs, etc., and process project.